nais/wonderwall/README.md

 Wonderwall functions as an optionally intercepting reverse proxy that proxies requests to a downstream host.

-By default, it does not actually intercept any requests other than to remove the `Authorization` header if the user agent does not have a valid session with Wonderwall.
+By default, it does not actually modify any proxied request if the user agent does not have a valid session with Wonderwall.

 ## Overview